Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

     "tokenizer": "spacy" or "nltk"
     "model_name": "en_core_web_sm" or "en_core_web_trf" for spaCy, for nltk write ""
-    "batch_size": number of texts to be processed together and saved in the same JSON file
+    "batch_size": number of texts to be processed together and saved in the same JSON file "pubmed_bulk": make "true" if pubmed_bulk_loader is used, otherwise use "false"

 ```
 #### example: